Amazing Natural Places to Swim in Niue

 5. Hio Beach

-This sweeping coral beach is not only a fantastic photo opportunity, but the swimming here is also pretty awesome.
+This coral beach is not only a fantastic photo opportunity, but the swimming here is also pretty awesome.
 To the right of the beach is a nice little pool for swimming and snorkelling.
-This is best accessed 30 minutes to an hour before or after low tide.
+This is best accessed 30 minutes to 1 hour before or after low tide.
 See more low tide attractions in the 10 Places to Go in Niue at Low Tide.

 6. Hikutavake Pools

-7. Namukulu Sea Track
+7. Namukulu Ramp

 8. Utuko Reef